Israeli PM Netanyahu announces $35 billion gas deal with Egypt as US pushes for summit

 US President Donald Trump has been trying to arrange a summit between Netanyahu and Egyptian President Abdel Fattah el-Sisi as he pursues regional peace deals and an expansion of the Abraham Accords.

-The Egyptian government has not yet issued an official comment on the announcement.
-CNN has contacted the country’s Ministry of Petroleum and Mineral Resources for further details on the deal.
+“The deal fits within Egypt’s broader strategic goals, particularly the country’s objective to reinforce its position as the key regional gas trading hub in the Eastern Mediterranean,” Rashwan added.

+Rashwan affirmed Egypt’s firm stance on the Palestinian cause, underscoring the country’s unwavering support for the legitimate rights of the Palestinian people.

-Israel and Egypt signed a landmark peace agreement in 1979, but the leaders of the countries have not met in more than a decade.
+Israel and Egypt signed a landmark peace agreement in 1979, but the leaders of the countries have not met publicly in almost a decade.

 A second Israeli source said the announcement from Netanyahu was part of an effort to lay the groundwork for a potential meeting between Netanyahu and Sisi.